-My research has been supported by fellowships from The Hindu Centre for Politics and Public Policy and grants from Google, the Azim Premji University Research Funding Program, and Mobile World Congress Barcelona.
+My work has been supported by fellowships from The Hindu Centre for Politics and Public Policy and grants from Google, the Azim Premji University Research Funding Program, and Mobile World Congress Barcelona.

 I can be reached at preeti [dot] mudliar [at] unimelb [dot] edu [dot] au